 I have a heart for encouraging teens in growing their personal relationship with Jesus and honing their craft as young writers.

-I’m available to teach writing workshops to middle school and high school students interested in writing devotions, nonfiction articles, short stories, or novels for the Christian market.
+I’m available to teach writing workshops to middle school and high school students interested in writing devotions, nonfiction articles, or short stories for the Christian market.

 There are also great training opportunities for teens through the Mount Hermon Teen Track.